What is AWS cloud monitoring?

 It is especially vital to be able to monitor both on-premises and cloud networks.
 Nowadays, it is rare to use only one exclusively, so your monitoring solution has to be able to monitor both to avoid an inconsistent monitoring and management experience.
 AWS has a few integrated tools that are helpful to get a view of your AWS networks.
 AWS Transit Gateway Network Manager can monitor your cloud networks as well as your on-premises ones.
 It can respond to connectivity problems and has a unified interface to identify any issues with a single glance.

 Helpful are also network logs.
 Especially those of the VPCs and Load Balancers can give you a lot of insight into how, or if, an AWS network works.
+VPC Flow Logs are a key source of network data, allowing you to track and analyze data traffic in and out of your AWS environments.
 They are rather manual to check, thus a local monitoring solution that can export more metrics from AWS through a custom agent is highly preferable.
+Analyzing data from network logs and metrics helps you gain deeper insights into AWS network performance and quickly diagnose potential issues.

 AWS security monitoring